 Consider network design and network access carefully.

 Where wireless local area networks (WLANs) are used to transmit sensitive or personal data, appropriate security protocols should be in place.
-Wi-Fi Protected Access II (WPA2) is recommended.
+Wi-Fi Protected Access II (WPA2) is the recommended standard - WEP and WPA are both vulnerable to attack.

-A lot of malware requires an action from a user in order to deploy (e.g. clicking to open an email attachment).
+A lot of malware requires an action from a user in order to deploy (e.g. clicking to open an email attachment), so if users know what to look for, there's more chance of them avoiding it.

 Plan and document measures to take if anything goes wrong; when something does happen, organisations that have clear plans are able to recover more quickly and effectively, and as a consequence, usually with less pain (i.e. reduced data loss and cost).